Free Online CBM Calculator

 A Revenue Ton is the billing unit for sea LCL shipments.
 One RT equals either 1 CBM (by volume) or 1,000 kg (by weight), whichever is greater.
 Shipping lines charge per RT, so if your cargo is 5 CBM and 3,000 kg, you pay for 5 RT (volume governs).

-FCL (Full Container Load) means you book an entire container — typically 20ft or 40ft — regardless of how full it is.
-LCL (Less than Container Load) means your cargo is consolidated with other shippers' goods and you pay only for the CBM and weight you use.
-FCL is more cost-efficient above roughly 12–15 CBM; LCL suits smaller shipments.
+FCL (Full Container Load) means you book an entire container regardless of fill level.
+LCL (Less than Container Load) means your cargo is consolidated with other shippers and you pay only for the CBM and weight you use, priced per Revenue Ton.
+FCL is generally more cost-efficient above 12–15 CBM; LCL suits smaller shipments.